timelinez/timelinez.github.io/README.md

 # Features yet to add (contributions welcome)

 1. Links to - other pages (should be markdown style)
-1. "Drill in" to other/adjacent timelines (see JDK death)
+1. "Drill in" to other/adjacent timelines (like "see JFK death")
 1. Allow the overlay of HTML version of markdown source named in a link
 1. Markdown Links - both "Drill in" to another timeline, and to regular pages, like "see JDK death ↗"
 1. Live bookmarkable URL - as you move up and down the timeline, the URL changes to allow you to send that to someone else and they get to the same page.